GoogleCloudPlatform/prometheus-engine/doc/api.md

 </em>
 </td>
 <td>
-<p>Collection specifies how the operator configures collection including
+<p>Collection specifies how the operator configures collection, including
-integrated exports to Google Cloud Monitoring.</p>
+scraping and an integrated export to Google Cloud Monitoring.</p>
 </td>
 </tr>
 <tr>